rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

 .. note::

-   Consumers in the frontend can only talk to their corresponding consumer on the backend.
-Whereas the consumer on the backend can either message all the front end consumers or only send messages to their counterpart.
+   Consumers in the frontend can only talk to their corresponding consumer on the backend, whereas the consumer on the backend can either message all the front end consumers or only send messages to their counterpart.